hossain-khan/vision.hossainkhan.com/_pages/about.md

 Besides main body, I like to take quick snaps with what I have with me, and 95% of the time it's my smart phone.
-* 📱 Phone: Google Pixel 8 Pro
+* 📱 Phone: Google Pixel 9 Pro XL